 In many eCommerce Google Ads accounts, Google Shopping is the most profitable part of the account.
 Many marketers will put in a lot of time and effort optimising what they can see within Google Ads but will often neglect an important aspect of a Shopping campaign — the feed!

 A well optimised feed will help ensure that your products have a high relevancy for the search terms that are most relevant to them as well as helping to improve click-through rates.
 Additionally, a good feed will make it easier to create a good Shopping campaign structure.

 While there are many factors that you can look at when optimising a feed.
-Here are eight areas that you can start looking into.
+Here are seven areas that you can start looking into.

 If you need help optimising your Google Shopping feed, visit our Google Shopping campaign page and get in touch to see how we can help.